Leaf Spring Suspension

 Leaf spring suspension has been around for a long time.
-Today they're found mostly on trucks and SUV's.
-They're located between the axle and the vehicle's frame and often accompanied by control arms and traction bars to prevent up and down and side to side movement.
+Today they are found mostly on trucks and SUV's.
+They are located between the axle and the vehicle's frame, often accompanied by control arms and traction bars, to prevent up-and-down and side-to-side movement.

-Multi-leaf leaf springs contain several leafs stacked on top of one another.
+Multi-leaf leaf springs contain several leaves stacked on top of one another.
 They have plastics and other materials between the blades to prevent noise.
-As they wear, the leaf spring may begin the squeak and creak with movement or weaken and begin to sag requiring curb height measurements.
-They are used in heavy applications instead of coil springs because the weight is better distributed across the chassis.
+As they wear, the leaf spring may begin to squeak and creak with movement or weaken and begin to sag, requiring curb height measurements.
+They are used in heavy applications instead of coil springs because they distribute weight across the chassis better.

-While inspecting the springs, look for any cracks in the spring's leaves.
-Leaf springs are made of steel and have a swivel shackle located at the rear of the spring that allows for the spring to elongate if the vehicle carries additional weight or goes over bumps in the road.
+Leaf springs are made of steel and have a swivel shackle at the rear of the spring, allowing the spring to elongate if the vehicle carries additional weight or goes over bumps in the road.
+While inspecting the springs, look for cracks in the leaves.

-Removing and replacing the springs can upset the vehicle's driveline angles.
-A crooked axle and out of specification thrust angle causes the steering wheel to go off-center and the vehicle to dog track as it travels down the road.
+Removing and replacing leaf springs can upset the vehicle's driveline angles.
+A crooked axle and out-of-specification thrust angle cause an off-center steering wheel and dog tracking.